MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/Best-Practices-Securing-AD-FS.md

 ## Communication between Federation Servers
-Federation servers on an AD FS farm communicate with each server in the farm and the Web Application Proxy (WAP) servers via HTTP port 80.
-This communication is done for configuration synchronization.
-Making sure that **only these servers** can communicate with each other is a measure of defense in depth, and can help prevent potential rogue servers aiming to attack the service via unauthorized configuration changes.
+Federation servers on an AD FS farm communicate with other servers in the farm and the Web Application Proxy (WAP) servers via HTTP port 80 for configuration synchronization.
+Making sure that only these servers can communicate with each other and no other is a measure of defense in depth.

-Organizations can migate against this type of attack by setting up firewall rules on each server and only allowing inbound communication from the IP addresses of the other servers in the farm and WAP servers.
+Organizations can do this by setting up firewall rules on each server allowing inbound communication from the IP addresses from other servers in the farm and WAP servers.
 Please note that some Network Load Balancers (NLB) use HTTP port 80 for probing the health on individual federation servers.
 Please make sure that you include the IP addresses of the NLB in the configured firewall rules.

 ## Ports required